sbt/sbt.github.com/src/jekyll/community-plugins.md

            control over their repository and its access.
 The Goal of the SBT organization is to organize SBT software into one central location.

-           A side benefit to using the SBT organization for projects is that you can us gh-pages to host websites in the http://scala-sbt.org domain.
+           A side benefit to using the SBT organization for projects is that you can use gh-pages to host websites in the http://scala-sbt.org domain.

        - name: 'Community Plugin Build'
          id: 'pluginbuild'